• Careers

 What is the purpose of NET Cancer Day?

-World Neuroendocrine Tumor (NET) Day is to raise awareness about all types of NETs, push for scientific advancements and provide a platform for global collaboration to address the many challenges NET patients face.
+World Neuroendocrine Tumor (NET) Day was created to raise awareness about all types of NETs, push for scientific advancements and provide a platform for global collaboration to address the many challenges NET patients face.

 What is World NET Cancer Day?